ak47andrew/virtual-console/docs/src/opcodes.md

 ### Jmp

-Jumps (moves PC) to the specified label or address, allowing to create infinite loops
+Jumps (moves PC) to the specified label or address, allowing to create infinite loops or skipping some parts of the code

 **Operands:**
 - `Address`